 Conserved lands in Stowe and the surrounding area are the snapshots visitors bring home from their vacation – the reason why so many people choose to visit Stowe, or make it their home.
 These lands have been permanently protected because of the benefits they bring to our community - high quality recreation, scenic views, a rural working landscape, and a local economy supported by the area's natural resources.

 Join us in protecting the places you love by becoming a member of Stowe Land Trust today.

 Stowe Land Trust Video

-Learn more about Stowe Land Trust and meet owner's of conserved land in our community by watching this video created by Green River Pictures.
+Learn more about Stowe Land Trust and meet owners of conserved land in our community!
+A big thanks to Green River Pictures for creating this video.